-With that said, if you’re used to the headaches of Downtown Disney transportation, those are a thing of the past.
+With that said, if you’re used to the headaches of transportation, those are a thing of the past.
 New entrance roads, pedestrian bridges, boat transportation, parking garages, and drop-off zones have made getting to and navigating Disney Springs far more convenient.

 To really avoid the crowds, you can visit Disney Springs first thing in the morning when it’s least crowded.
-There’s more free entertainment and the overall ambiance at Disney Springs is better once the sun goes down, and the atmosphere in general is considerably better, so take that into consideration before opting to go early.
+However, there’s more free entertainment and the overall ambiance at Disney Springs is better once the sun goes down, and the atmosphere in general is considerably better, so take that into consideration before opting to go early.

 Shopping is a big draw for the Marketplace area of Disney Springs, where the insanely large World of Disney store dominates this area.
 Don’t get separated from your group in this store, or you’ll probably never see them again.
 While the large selection in World of Disney is nice, I can’t say I’ve ever found anything in there that I wanted that I couldn’t find anywhere else.
 Since it’s way larger than any other store on property, it must have things other stores don’t.
 It is definitely a good one-stop-shop.